Paluta Badunova: Revolutionary and nationalist activities

 The Poles immediately began arresting SRs (including Lastouski and Jazep Mamońka), but they captured Badunova only in February 1920.
 She was kept in prison for a short time.
 Once free, she crossed the Berezina and headed to Smolensk.
 Not finding a common language with the leadership of the Bolsheviks of Lithuania and Belarus, she went to Moscow.
 In April 1920, as a representative of the BPSR, she conducted negotiations with the Central Committee of the RCP(b) in Moscow.

 At the end of May 1920, Badunova reported on her trip to Moscow to the Presidium of the Council of the BNR and the Council of Ministers in Riga.
 On May 31, 1920, she signed the resolutions of the conference of BPSR members on confidence in the policy of the cabinet of Lastouski and the Minister of Foreign Affairs of the BNR, Ya.
 Ladnov.
 In those days, she took part in the work of the organizational bureau for convening the State Assembly in Riga and in the conference of Belarusian state and public figures.
 Badunov and Y. Belevich tried to join the Extraordinary Mission of the BNR to Moscow, which was headed by Vasil Zacharka, but the Moscow government did not grant them accreditation.
 In addition, Badunova's health was significantly undermined by tuberculosis she had contracted during her imprisonment by the Poles, and she had to undergo a course of treatment at a resort on the Riga coast.

 Badunova returned to Minsk by November 6, 1920.
 She joined the work of the Socialist-Revolutionary Belarusian Workers' Club.
 At the congress of the BSSR on December 25, 1920, it defended the political line of maneuvering towards the Soviet government, considering it possible to transform the BSSR into a sovereign national state.
 The delegates elected Badunova a member of the Central Committee of the BPSR.

 On the night of February 16-17, 1921, before the conclusion of the Treaty of Riga, during the campaign for the forced "liquidation of the BPSR", Badunova was arrested, together with other members of the party, by the Bolsheviks.
-She, the head of the right wing of the SR party, was accused of having connections with underground organizations in Vitebsk, Smolensk, and Homiel provinces, as well as with organizations on the other side of the Soviet-Polish front.
+She, the head of the right wing of the SR party, was accused of having connections with underground organizations in the Vitebsk, Smolensk and Gomel governorates, as well as with organizations on the other side of the Soviet-Polish front.
 During her stay under arrest, her health deteriorated significantly.
 On August 16, 1921, she was released.